Discussion in 'The Watercooler' started by Marcie Mac, Feb 10, 2011.

-What do you think the chances are the school district will initiate an educational evaluation and provide appropriate supports for him now?
+What do you think the chances are the SD will initiate an educational evaluation and provide appropriate supports for him now?

 My kid drew violent pictures from her imagination on ways she could think of to kill herself, until she actually tried hurting herself at school by slamming her head against a wall.
 Then I got a call that I needed to take her to the psychiatric hospital or they would call for transport to it.